telerik/kendo-ui-core/docs/framework/spa/view.md

         var index = new kendo.View('index');
     </script>

-## Rendering View Contents
+## Render View Contents

-The view renders its contents using the `render` method, which accepts a jQuery selector (or object) to which the contents will be appended.
-Alternatively, the render method can be called without parameters in order to retrieve the View element for manual insertion/further manipulation.
+The view renders its contents using the `render` method, which accepts a jQuery selector, or object, to which the contents is appended.
+Alternatively, the render method can be called without parameters in order to retrieve the `View` element for manual insertion or further manipulation.
 The view instantiates its content the first time its `render` method is called.
 If the content is retrieved from a script element, the script element should be present in the DOM when the rendering is performed.
-In most cases, the views should be rendered in the router `init` event handler, or in the router route callbacks.
+In most cases, views should be rendered in the router `init` event handler, or in the router route callbacks.

-## Rendering View in a Container
+### Render View in Container

+The example below demonstrates how to render a view in a container.

+###### Example

     <div id="app"></div>